rizitis/SBKS/README.md

 It use zenity dialogs, so zenity required (install it from SBo)

 SBKS is a bash script for auto download, build, and install a second (backup) Linux kernel for Slackware and Slack based systems.
-Slackware Based Distros should execute this script as root ONLY, NOT sudo ./SBKS else  mkinird probably will fail and SBKS will stop.
+Slackware Based Distros should execute this script as root ONLY, NOT sudo ./SBKS else  mkinitrd probably will fail and SBKS will stop.

 ### Install
 First install zenity from SlackBuild.org